oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 ### Looking around the dashboard.
 In several of the labs we're going to be using the dashboard, so let's look around it a bit to get familiar with it's operation.

-- Open a web browser and if you are using a virtual machine go to page `https://localhost:8443/` If you are using the cloud shell user the IP address you got above and go to `https://<load balancer ip address>`
+- Open a web browser and using the IP address you got above and go to `https://<load balancer ip address>`

 - In the browser, accept a self signed certificate.
   - In Safari you will be presented with a page saying "This Connection Is Not Private" Click the "Show details" button, then you will see a link titled `visit this website` click that, then click the `Visit Website` button on the confirmation pop-up.
 To update the security settings you may need to enter a password, use Touch ID or confirm using your Apple Watch.